ngwelch/bayesFlow/cluster/README.md

 		sbatch src/outflow.sbatch
 	2) Fit the inflow model component.
 This script executes 200 parallel jobs. sbatch src/inflow_heldout.sbatch
 	3) Combine the results from 1-2 and summarize the fit quality.
-Note that SDN is used as a proxy for SDN preferences. sbatch src/heldout.sbatch
+Note that SDN is used as a proxy for SSD preferences. sbatch src/heldout.sbatch

 Codes to generate forecasts also reside in src.